Subscribe To This Site

 The EU has also established an emissions trading system for six major industries, including energy, cement and steel.
 There is also a system of fines for countries which fail to meet the Kyoto standards.

 Things are not perfect however: in summer 2006 Germany, a leading EU member, exempted its coal industry from complying with Kyoto.
+Nevertheless, by 2012 they have reduced emissions by over 22% and have met their Kyoto targets.

 The Canadian government had been keen to comply with Kyoto, despite protests from some business and industry leaders.
-Now Canada has rejected the extended Kyoto Protocol deal (along with Japan and Russia).

 China as one of the world's heaviest carbon polluters, believes that targets should reflect population.
 China has relatively low emissions when the counting is done on a per capita basis.
 As a developing country they are not expected to comply with Kyoto yet.
+China overtook the US as the world's largest emitter of carbon dioxide in 2007.
+They are now nudging towards 24% of the world's emissions annually.
+If you look at the figures over years (cumulative figure from 1850), then they are still way behind the US in total emissions.

 Russia has had no problem in meeting the Kyoto targets: this was largely because the economy had taken a downturn since the disbanding of the Soviet Union.
-Now (2011) the Russian government does not want to be tied to the extension of the Kyoto agreement, because of the economic costs.
-President Dmitry Medvedev has highlighted the lack of the environmental funding that was promised to Kyoto signatories.
+Now the Russian government does not want to be tied to the extension of the Kyoto agreement, because of the economic costs.
+Prime Minister Dmitry Medvedev has highlighted the lack of the environmental funding that was promised to Kyoto signatories.
 Russia will still try to meet their targets but without the legally binding agreement that the Kyoto protocol entails.

 Russia and other former members of the Soviet Union may also be in a position to offer carbon trades with other industrialised nations.